WilliamChelman/ng-helper/README.md

 }
 ```

-So you could serve them like (partially) with `ng-helper serve lib-b app-b lib-a` or `npm run ng-helper -- serve lib-b app-b lib-a`.
+So you could serve them (partially) with `npm run ng-helper -- serve lib-b app-b lib-a`.
 The libraries will be served first and then the applications.
 Also, the serving follows the order in the `angular.json` file.
 So in this example, the projects are served in the following order: `lib-a`, `lib-b` and then `app-b`.

-A few things to take in consideration:
+A few other things to consider:

 *   When serving multiple apps at the same time, beware that the default port 4200 might be used for all of them, so you might want to modify the corresponding `angular.json` properties to specify different ports for the different apps.
 *   The e2e applications cannot be served and the binary ignore all applications ending with `-e2e`